Cordell Hull

 Hull became Chancellor at a time when relations between America and its neighbors were deteriorating.
 As a result, he developed what was known as the "Good Neighbor" policy, attempting to lower tariffs and bolster trade among the nations in the Americas.
 He also developed good relations with Gran Colombia, a historic rival to America.
 Unlike his predecessor, Hull supported the formation of the Pan-American Confederation, but believed it should be used for economic benefit rather than a strictly military alliance.
 Hull's approach to Europe was likewise different than Whig Party Chancellors before him as he saw Great Britain as the larger threat than the German Empire, particularly threatening to resign his earlier post in the State Department following the reconquest of Egypt should Stimson not denounce it.

 When it was discovered that the Empire of Japan had been constructing additional naval vessels, including past the limit on battleships and aircraft carriers, and using them to arm their allies, Hull agreed to further discussions with greater allies.
-Hull supported the leasing of Guam from the German Empire, recieving protests from Japan.
+Hull supported the leasing of Guam from the German Empire, receiving protests from Japan.
 Hull wished to send a reply to the protest back to Tokyo, but the Battle of Guam took place before he was able to.
 Hull joined King James I in requesting a declaration of war on Japan.
 Hull also recieved a declaration of war from Great Britain, engulfing America into the World War

 Social